ElfBot is a custom-built tool for ElfHosters, which provides self-service functions, including:

 ElfBot keeps track of the content it's already symlinked - it won't re-create a symlink which you've already created, and then moved/renamed elsewhere.
 If you'd like to wipe ElfBot's memory, and recreate all symlinks, then delete the /storage/symlinks/.symlinks_cache folder!

-Automatically Importing symlinks (blackhole)
+Automatically creating symlinks (blackhole)

-Another way to manage the importing of symlinks is to create a "Usenet Blackhole" downloader in Radarr/Sonarr, and then have ElfBot import your downloads directly into that folder, for the Aars to srape.
+Another way to manage the importing of symlinks is to create a "Usenet Blackhole" downloader in Radarr/Sonarr, and then have ElfBot import your downloads directly into that folder, for the Aars to scrape.
 "Blackholed" imports work a little differently to symlink imports, in that the parent folder is not recreated within the blackhole target, but the contents of the current path in filebrowser are symlinked directly into the target.

 For example, navigating to storage/realdebrid-zurg/shows/My Favorite Show - Season 1, and running elfbot blackhole sonarr, will result in all files understorage/realdebrid-zurg/shows/My Favorite Show - Season 1 being symlinked into /storage/symlinks/blackhole/sonarr/ (and subsequently "sucked up" by Sonarr, if it's configured)